 When do boys stop growing?
+Most boys will be done growing by age 17 or 18.
 Learn about puberty in boys, including boys puberty stages, how the growth spurt in boys unfolds, and when boys fully mature.

 One of my most popular posts, 13 Signs of the Teen Growth Spurt, teases the answer to a question I get all the time: What age do boys stop growing?